Yubico/webauthn-recovery-extension/README.md

   Robin
   ```

-  This corresponds to the initial setup done to pair the main authenticator with
+  This corresponds to the initial setup done to pair the primary authenticator
-  the backup authenticator.
+  with the backup authenticator.

 - In stage 2, only Mary and Robin may communicate.